victoriaascani/8-bit/README.md

 When video game consoles were first created in the 70s, the processors were naturally not as advanced as the processors used nowadays.
 Any new computer these days runs on a 64-bit processing system.
 In the 80s, the first computer to run on a 32-bit processor was released however, due to their smaller size, game consoles were limited to 8-bit.

-The term '8-bit' is often misused but what it means in this case is that the memory capacity of these processors was VERY low - hence the low quality in graphics and pixelated look all video games had at that time.
+The term '8-bit' is often misused but what it means in this case is that the memory capacity of these processors was VERY low and could store very limited information - hence the low quality in graphics and pixelated look all video games had at that time.
 <br>